 1. When will the 737 Max fly again?

 Unclear.
-Boeing says its best estimate is a return to service “that begins early in the fourth quarter,” but airlines including Southwest -- the largest operator of the grounded jet -- American, United and Air Canada have pulled Max flights through early January.
+Boeing says its best estimate is a return to service “that begins early in the fourth quarter,” and American Airlines Group Inc. and United Airlines Holdings Inc. have removed the Max from their schedules into December.
+Southwest Airlines -- the largest operator of the grounded jet -- and Air Canada have gone further, pulling Max flights through early January.
 The aviation regulator in the United Arab Emirates also raised doubts about Boeing’s timetable, saying he expects the plane to be back in the first quarter of 2020.
 One question on timing is whether the Federal Aviation Administration will mandate simulator training for pilots before the jet can fly again.

 2. Will air travelers get back on board?

 At least 20% of U.S. travelers said they would definitely avoid the plane in the first six months after flights resume, according to an April survey led by consultant Henry Harteveldt.
 More than 40% said they’d even take pricier or less convenient flights to stay off the Max.
 UBS Group AG’s most recent survey about the 737 Max found 12% of respondents saying “no amount of safe operation will alleviate their concerns” about flying on the plane.
 To boost public confidence, American says its executives and other staff will take the first flights, before paying passengers, as soon as the Max is certified fit to fly.

 3. What has this meant for the airline industry?